Easy 4-Ingredient Chia Pudding

 This post may include affiliate links.
 Thank you for your support.

-There are a TON of chia seed recipes out there (and I have dozens posted here on EBF), but if you’re chia newbie, chia pudding is an awesome place to start because you’ll get a real sense of their absorption power, the gel-like texture chia seeds create and their ability to help keep you full.
+There are a ton of chia seed recipes out there (and I have dozens posted here on EBF), but if you’re new to chia seeds, chia pudding is an awesome place to start because you’ll get a real sense of their absorption power, the gel-like texture chia seeds create and their ability to help keep you full.

-How to Make Chia Pudding (3 Steps)
+How to Make Chia Pudding (2 Steps)

 1. The process of making chia pudding is so easy!
 The first step is to stir together your chia seeds and milk in a mason jar or bowl.
 I usually do 3-4 Tablespoons of chia seeds to 1 cup of liquid.

-2. Once the chia pudding mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.
+2. Once the mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.

 Watch How to Make Chia Pudding

-Chia Pudding Chia to Liquid Ratio
+Chia Seed to Liquid Ratio for Chia Pudding

 I’ve found the perfect chia pudding consistency is 3 or 4 Tablespoons of chia seeds to 1 cup of milk.
 I usually start with 3 Tablespoons of chia seeds to 1 cup of milk, but if you want a thicker pudding I recommend using 4 Tablespoons to 1 cup of milk.